carriekkim/ceme-website/design-plan/design-journey.md

 > Explain why the website you will create for your client isn't too small and isn't too big.
 > Explain why you think it's the right size for this project.

-- The website we plan to create is the perfect size for this project because out client has multiple goals for their visitors.
+- The website we plan to create is the perfect size for this project because our client has multiple goals for their visitors.
 This provides us with a lot of content to make multiple pages and a challenging task to come up with excellent designs to help them achieve those goals.
 Our plan is to decide on a theme and visual design through sketching and card sorting.
 Then each team member codes a specific webpage.
 We also plan to make css rules for these pages which will require a lot of troubleshooting, conflict resolution and merging.
 We also intend to make a responsive and interactive website which would make the user-experience very pleasant.
 For these reasons, we think that the website we will create is the right size for this assignment.

 ## Plan/Schedule (Milestone 1)